 Adviser demand primes the growth.
 One reason is the desire to "take the handcuffs off [managers]", says Mr Sanford.
-"There has been an explosion of dollars to Ivy Funds and BlackRock's Global Allocation surveyed, roughly 30 per cent said they changes, because advisers typically use one custom GTAA benchmark and has seen planned to increase their use of GTAA or or two GTAA strategies, Mr Clift says. global macro funds.
+"There has been an explosion of dollars to Ivy Funds and BlackRock's Global Allocation because of that," he adds surveyed, roughly 30 per cent said they changes, because advisers typically use one custom GTAA benchmark and has seen planned to increase their use of GTAA or or two GTAA strategies, Mr Clift says. global macro funds.